keboola/component-generic/README.md

 ## Development

-If required, change the local data folder (the `CUSTOM_FOLDER` placeholder) path to your custom path in the docker-compose
+To customize the local data folder path, replace the `CUSTOM_FOLDER` placeholder with your desired path in the docker-compose.yml file:
-file:

 ```yaml
     volumes: